open-telemetry/semantic-conventions/CONTRIBUTING.md

   - Send staging branch as PR for review.
 - Create a tag v{version} on the merged PR and push remote.

-New release is then auto-discovered by [opentelemetry.io](https://github.com/open-telemetry/opentelemetry.io) pipelines which (via bot-generated PR) eventually results in new version of schema file being published.

 ## Merging existing ECS conventions

 The Elastic Common Schema (ECS) is being merged into OpenTelemetry Semantic